ibm-cloud-docs/netezza/security/sec_compl_overview.md

 - On AWS, by using the 256-bit AES data encryption (industry standard).
 - On Azure, by using the 256-bit AES data encryption that is compliant with FIPS 140-2.

+## Security compliance for Netezza
+{: #sec_comp_nps}

+Netezza Performance Server as a Service (NPSaaS) follows industry‑recognized security and compliance standards to help protect customer data and support regulatory requirements.
+The service aligns with multiple frameworks including SOC 2, ISO 27001/27017/27018, and HIPAA—by implementing rigorous operational, administrative, technical, and organizational controls.
+These certifications and attestations help ensure that NPSaaS maintains a secure, trustworthy, and compliant environment for managing sensitive workloads.

+### SOC 2 Type 2
+{: #soc2t2}

+IBM provides the following Service Organization Control (SOC) report for its Netezza Performance Server as a Service (NPSaaS) managed services offering:

+This report evaluates IBM’s operational controls against the criteria established by the American Institute of Certified Public Accountants (AICPA) Trust Services Principles.
+These principles define industry‑recognized standards for ensuring systems and controls are designed to protect customer data and maintain service integrity.
+You can request access to the SOC report by contacting IBM representative.

 ## ISO 27017, ISO 27018
 {: #iso}